SAP-samples/teched2023-IN263/exercises/ex1/README.md

 ## Exercise 1 - Build and Deploy Events-to-Business-Actions Framework on SAP BTP

 In this exercise, you will clone the codebase and deploy the Events-to-Business-Actions Framework on SAP BTP using SAP Business Application Studio.
-You can find the [SAP BTP Subaccount](https://emea.cockpit.btp.cloud.sap/cockpit/?idp=tdct3ched1.accounts.ondemand.com#/globalaccount/e2a835b0-3011-4c79-818a-d7767c4627cd/subaccount/0e652f06-6ee7-48d1-8877-b84274456b22) and [SAP Business Application Studio](https://in263-ol7jr9xc.eu10cf.applicationstudio.cloud.sap/index.html) details below.

 ### 1. Discover Events-to-Business-Actions Framework